carbon-language/carbon-lang/docs/design/generics/details.md

 type `Sized` is defined as follows:

 > `Sized` is a type whose values are types `T` that are "sized" -- that is the
-> size of `T` is known, though possibly only generically.
+> size of `T` is known, though possibly only symbolically

 Knowing a type is sized is a precondition to declaring variables of that type, taking values of that type as parameters, returning values of that type, and